joellord/mern-k8s/docs/docs/deploy-to-k8s/6-deploy-database.md

 ---
 # Deploying the database on Kubernetes

 Deploying a database on Kubernetes is no simple task.
 You will need to add persistence, as well as ensuring that you have redundancy.
-And a your application grows, you might need to add sharding and more replication.
-Perhaps you will need to move data to specific geolocated servers to ensure that you GDPR policies.
+And as your application grows, you might need to add sharding and more replication.
+Perhaps you will need to move data to specific geolocated servers to comply with GDPR policies.

 All of these are highly complex tasks.